cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ![Category frequency](/definition/images/clusters/Distribution_authors_contribution.png)
 *Figure 8: Distribution of principles across categories by authors.*

-The study of literature through questions highlights how scattered the domain of interest is and how loosely connected the principles and categorizations proposed by different authors are.
+The study of literature highlighted how scattered the domain of interest is and how loosely connected the principles and categorizations proposed by different authors are.
 In the absence of predefined features for categorization, we can leverage a clustering technique to identify groups and assign names to them based on heuristics.[^rai] Clustering helps uncover similarities between objects that initially appear dissimilar.
 To achieve this, we treat our data as a cluster—a set of points where each point is closer (or more similar) to one or more other points within the cluster than to any point outside of it.[^rai]

 #### Clustering techniques
 We aim to divide data into groups of similar objects by using information from authors and their categories.
 To achieve this, we first showcase the alignment of principles and categories through the lens of author mentions.
 Traditionally clustering techniques are not straightforward, nor canonical, so we have compared three different clustering techniques described in [^bishop][^park][^saxena][^rai]: Greedy Clustering,[^park] K-Means,[^saxena][^rai] and Graph Theory.[^saxena] We selected Greedy Clustering for its simplicity, K-Means for its ability to analyze intra-cluster distances, and Graph Theory for its suitability in representing clusters as graphs.
 However, they all have limitations that we will discuss in the different subsections; for example, the Graph Theory has limitations in handling outliers and detecting overlapping clusters.[^saxena] We finally compared results from the three different techniques to decide our final categories.